+Now, THIS is our kind of rainy day activity!
 There’s something quite luxurious about massages on holidays.
 Well, massages anytime, but especially massages on holidays in the middle of the rainforest with the sound of rain on the roof.
 You with us?
 Set in the Daintree rainforest 20 minutes north of Port Douglas, Healing Waters Spa at Silky Oaks Lodge is the pinnacle of natural luxury.
 Surrounded by the lush foliage of the Daintree Rainforest, these guys know how to spa.
 It’s impossible not to feel completely absorbed in a cocoon of tranquillity.

 Pop on your raincoat and wellies and immerse yourself in the Habitat’s lush rainforest environment and animals of the Wet Tropics.
 Walk the Predator Plank to play I Spy with Babinda, the 4.2M crocodile that lives in the billabong below; check out the python enclosures inside away from the rain, and interact with curlews, frogmouths and kookaburras whilst having an afternoon snack at the Curlew Café.